sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Endpoint Characterization:

 : The task by which a profile is composed out of endpoint attributes that describe the desired or expected posture of a type or class of target endpoints or even an individual target endpoint.
-The result of this task is an endpoint profile that is required as guidance for the tasks of endpoint classification or posture assessment.
+The result of this task is an endpoint profile that is required as declarative guidance for the tasks of endpoint classification or posture assessment.

 Endpoint Classification:

 : The task by which a discovered target endpoint is classified.
-Endpoint classification requires guidance in the form of an endpoint profile, discovery results and potentially collection results.
+Endpoint classification requires declarative guidance in the form of an endpoint profile, discovery results and potentially collection results.
 Types, classes or the characteristics of an individual target endpoint are defined via endpoint profiles.

 Endpoint Label: